cvxpy/cvxpy/doc/source/tutorial/advanced/index.rst

 ``reoptimize``
     A boolean.
 This is only relevant for problems where GUROBI initially produces an "infeasible or unbounded" status.
-    Its default value is True, which means that if GUROBI produces an "infeasible or unbounded" status, then its algorithm parameters are automatically changed and the problem is re-solved in order to determine its precise status.
+    Its default value is False.
+If set to True, then if GUROBI produces an "infeasible or unbounded" status, its algorithm parameters are automatically changed and the problem is re-solved in order to determine its precise status.

 Getting the standard form